This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add 2 1-ounce packages original Ranch dressing mix, 1/2 teaspoon ground cayenne pepper, 1 tablespoon crushed red pepper flakes and 1 1/2 cups avocado, olive, or canola oil to a 2-gallon zipper bag and mix well.
+- Add 2 1-ounce packages original Ranch dressing mix, 1/2 teaspoon ground cayenne pepper, 1 tablespoon crushed red pepper flakes and 1 1/2 cups avocado, olive, or canola oil to a 2-gallon zipper bag.

 - Add 140 saltine crackers (this is approximate for 4 sleeves or one 16-ounce box), turning several times to coat the crackers.

-- Turn bag every 15 minutes for at least 1 hour or until oil is absorbed by the crackers.
-For best flavor, leave the crackers in the bag overnight.
+- Turn the bag every 15 minutes for at least 1 hour or until the oil is absorbed by the crackers.
+For the best flavor, leave the crackers in the bag 8-12 hours.

 These truly are addicting and yummy!
 Try whole wheat saltines and add your favorite cheese to go with them!
 Great picture, Rebecca!